Avanade/emtech-distributed-data/docs/confidential-ledger.md

-# Confidential Ledger Server
+# Confidential Ledger

+## Overview
+This section describes how to set up the [Confidential Ledger usecase](confidential-ledger-usecase.md).

+The use case comprises a backend python server, and a frontend TypeScript server.
+Both components are deployed to Azure with Docker Compose.

+### Backend Server
 Found in the [confidential-ledger-demo/server](confidential-ledger-demo/server) directory, you will find a Python web application designed to show smart car interaction scenarios with confidential ledger

 The server iniates a connection to the confidential ledger, and posts data passed to it, adding appropriate meta data.
-It can also retrieve and filter results read from teh confidential ledger.
+It can also retrieve and filter results read from the confidential ledger.

+## Setting up the Demo

+### 1. Confidential Ledger
+Create and set up your confidential-ledger - read the [confidential ledger setup](docs/confidential-ledger-setup.md) document, to create and authenticate an Azure Application to use the Confidential Ledger SDK.
-## .env file
+### 2. .env file

-Fill in the [.env file](confidential-server/.env.TEMPLATE) with the required details.
-See [confidential-ledger-setup.md](docs/confidential-ledger-setup.md) for more infomration on authenticating the app to use the CL SDK.
+Fill in the [.env file](./confidential-server/server/.env.TEMPLATE) with the details in the template, to allow the application to store and read date to the confidential ledger.

+### 3. Run the multi-container application

+Open the `confidential-ledger-demo` directory and run `docker-compose up --build -d` to build the container images, and start the application.

+Open [https://localhost:3000] to see the application in use.

+# Alternatives
+You can also run the backend and frontend server separately to see the interactions.
 ## Run the backend server

-`cd confidential-server`
+`cd confidential-ledger-demo/server`
 `./dev-server-start.sh`

 ## API